What is Chapter 11 Bankruptcy?

 - Downsizing plans

-- Reorganization plan voting.
+- Reorganization plan.
 Once your business reorganization plan is submitted, your creditors are provided an opportunity to vote and approve it.
-In the event a majority fails to vote for the plan, the court usually approves the plan anyway (commonly known as a "cram down").
-If your business qualifies for the subchapter 5 small business version, your plan will be approved regardless of the outcome of the voting.
+In the event a majority fails to vote for the plan, the court can approve the plan anyway (sometimes known as a "cram down").
+If you can show how your plan is better than liquidating the business, the court will approve your plan regardless of the outcome of the voting.

-- Discharge of unaffordable debt.
-Debts that are unaffordable or will prevent the business from once again being profitable will be scheduled for discharge or elimination.
+- Discharge of debt.
+Debts that are unaffordable or will prevent the business from returning to profitability will be scheduled for discharge or discharged immediately.

 - Your business begins making payments in accordance with the approved plan.
 A short time after the business’s reorganization plan is approved, it is responsible for making the payments outlined in that plan.
 This will continue until your reorganization plan is complete.